-During the growing season carbaryl is labeled for european fruit lecanium and an insect growth regulator called Applaud [buprofezin] is labeled for both soft scale and mealybugs.
+During the growing season, carbaryl is labeled for european fruit lecanium and an insect growth regulator called Applaud [buprofezin] is labeled for both soft scale and mealybugs.
 Note that Applaud is not legal to use on Long Island.
-A number of other insecticides are labeled for mealybugs but not soft scales including Movento, Admire Pro, Assail, Brigadier [bifenthrin & imidacloprid], Leverage 360, Portal [fenpyroximate], Baythroid [cyfluthrin] and Imidan.
+A number of other insecticides are labeled for mealybugs but not soft scales including Movento, Admire Pro, Assail, Brigadier [bifenthin, imidacloprid and other active ingredients], Leverage 360, Portal [fenpyroximate], Baythroid [cyfluthrin] and Imidan.